Category: Accommodation in the medina

 Image by Freebird Tracey.

-The owner, Habi, is a very knowledgeable man who enjoys a chat with his guests.
-He is very hospitable, and the riad has a very homely feel about it.
+The owner, Habi, is a very knowledgeable man who enjoys chatting with his guests.
+He is very hospitable, and the riad has a homely family feel about it.

-Mona, the cook doesn’t speak English, but every morning, she prepares a big, hearty breakfast for the guests.
+Mona, the cook doesn’t speak English, but she prepares a hearty breakfast for the guests each morning.
+She manages to interact well despite the language barrier.

 The riad can organise tours and cooking classes are available to teach you how to create a traditional tagine.